 Grant Programs for American Indian/Alaska Native artists, Tribes, and mainstream colleges and universities

 We support individual Tribal citizen** artists who are working to further shape their visual arts and creative expression practice.
 We have a broad view of how Tribal citizen artists of all levels of practice - from emerging to advanced – are on pathways at various points of their creative practice with a distinctive artistic vision to express through art, one's cultural identity and connection to respective Tribal communities.
-The Longhouse supports projects with a variety of visual, performance, and literary arts.
+The House of Welcome supports projects with various visual, performance, and literary arts.

 Project Fund Amount

 - Awards of up to $5,000 for individuals

 - Awards for Master/ Apprentice partnerships are up to $6,000 (Master artist and Apprentice collaborations must be able to meet regularly in person for face-to-face artistic development.)